+Description of Material

+Format of Material: □ Negative ibe):

+Description of Material:

+Subject Matter:

+Dates related to material:

+Place related to material:

+Ethnic group represented:

+Donor Printed Name

+Donor Address one Number

+Donor Signature te

-Description of Material Formats of Material: □ Photograph □ Negative □ Manuscript □ Audio recording □ Other (describe): Description Material: Subject Matter: Dates related to material: (e.g. date photo taken) Place related to material: Ethnic group represented: Donor / Owner Address Date Release for Duplication of Material I certify that I am the owner of the described material and that I release the material to the Pueblo City-County Library District for storage, publication and/or duplication.
+Release for Duplication of Material

+I certify that I am the owner of the described material and that I release the material to the Pueblo City-County Library District for storage, publication and/or duplication.
 I understand that the original material will be returned to me after copies have been made within a reasonable amount of time.
 I warrant that I am the owner of said materials and any copyrights therein, and I license the Pueblo City-County Library District to utilize these materials as it sees fit.
-Witness my hand at Pueblo, Colorado, this day of .
-Donor / Owner
+Witness my hand at Pueblo, Colorado, this day of, Donor / Owner Signature Designation of Creative Commons License I license the following works with Creative Commons licenses.
+I confirm that I am within my legal rights as the copyright holder to license the following works.
+I understand that once licensed, a Creative Commons license may not be revoked.
+Choose from the following licenses: CC BY; CC BY-SA; CC BY-NC; CC BY-NC-SA; CC BY-ND; CC BY-NC-ND; CC0.
+Find detailed descriptions of each license here, https://creativecommons.org/share-your-work/cclicenses/ .
+Witness my hand at Pueblo, Colorado, this day of, Donor / Owner Signature